 Overarching Need By 2024, all students will meet their individual subgroup performance targets as

-established through the state accountability model.
+established through the state and district accountability models.

 How severe is the need?
 High

 Is the need trending better or Better

 worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 1